Foreshore Place

-The ABSA Centre, renamed Foreshore Place, is a mixed-use skyscraper in Cape Town, South Africa.
+Foreshore Place (formerly ABSA Centre) is a mixed-use skyscraper in Adderley Street, in the central business district (CBD) of Cape Town, South Africa.

 History

-Construction works were completed in 1970.
-The building originally housed a five-star hotel, and was known as the Heerengracht Hotel.
-It was later purchased by the predecessor to the ABSA banking group and converted to offices.

-In 2019, work began to redevelop the building as premium mixed-use residential and office space.
-It was renamed to Foreshore Place.
+The mixed-use tower was completed in 1970 as Trust Bank Centre, with half of the building offices and half containing the Heerengracht Hotel.
+It was later purchased by the predecessor to the ABSA banking group and converted to offices, known as ABSA Centre, while the hotel portion became the Hotel on St Georges.
+In 2019, the building was redeveloped as premium mixed-use residential and office space and renamed Foreshore Place.

 Description

 The building is 117 m tall.
 It consists of a four-storey podium and a 29-storey tower block characterised by a concrete central core.
 Its continuous glass curtain wall façades were the first of their kind in Cape Town.